jamesmawm/mastering-python-for-finance-second-edition/README.md

 ### Book info

 - 426 pages
-- Available on Paperback and Kindle.
+- Available on Paperback and Kindle
 - ISBN-10: 1789346460
 - ISBN-13: 978-1789346466